djmaity/md-davis/docs/source/guides/electrostatics.rst

     standard deviation of both are calculated and saved in the output HDF file.

 #.
-Follow the steps for creating a :ref:`residue property plot <Residue
+Follow the steps for creating a :ref:`residue property plot <guides/residue_property_plot:Residue
     Property Plot>` to visualize the data.

     .. code-block::